cbeauhilton/beauhilton.com/site/posts/pixel6screen.md

 you'll see a number of old posts recounting various problems, most of which seem to have been ironed out by this writing.

-However, the one problem I couldn't find a fix or update for was how to use that website if you're not running Windows or MacOS.
+However, the one problem I couldn't find a fix or happy update for was how to use that website if you're not running Windows or MacOS.

 [This Redditor couldn't get it working on Linux or Windows, bad luck?](https://www.reddit.com/r/GooglePixel/comments/xq82ri/pixel_6_fingerprint_calibration/).